 - In 2012 the City Council had set the cost to each property owner at a maximum of \$900 per service.
-In 2012, the average cost of each wye repair was \$1806, so the \$900 cap was reached.
+In 2012, the average cost of each wye repair was \$1806, so the

+\$900 cap was reached.
 At the completion of the 2013 reconstruction project, the total cost of all wye replacements was tallied and found to cost an average of \$1700 for each of the 65 wyes replaced.
 Using the 50% cost participation ensured by the program, the cost to each property owner was \$850 and therefore they were given a credit of \$50.
 In 2017, the average cost of each wye repair was \$2100, so the \$900 cap was reached.
-We anticipate this cost will rise in 2018 due to the deeper depths of the sanitary sewer lines we will be repairing. - The City Council has adopted a special assessment rate for sanitary sewer wye replacements (Appendix A), up to a maximum of \$1000 because the actual construction costs will not be known upfront.
-If the final construction costs for this work are lower than projected, each participating property owner will be refunded the appropriate amount. - In the past five years of implementing this program, the percentage of property owners participating in this program has ranged from 10% to 40% (42 wyes in 2012, 65 wyes in 2013, 89 wyes in 2014, 53 wyes in 2015, and 3 wyes in 2017).
+The cap was set at \$1000 in 2018 to anticipate increased costs due to the deeper depths of the sanitary sewer lines we would be repairing.
+The average cost of each wye was \$2575 so the \$1000 cap was reached.

+- City staff recommends a 2019 cap of \$1300 because the actual construction costs will not be known upfront.
+If the final construction costs for this work are lower than projected, each participating property owner will be refunded the appropriate amount. - In the past six years of implementing this program, the percentage of property owners participating in this program has ranged from 5% to 40% (42 wyes in 2012, 65 wyes in 2013, 89 wyes in 2014, 53 wyes in 2015, 3 wyes in 2017, and 10 wyes in 2018).
 It is anticipated that participation will be similar for most street reconstruction projects in this portion of the city as the neighborhoods and soil conditions are of similar characteristics.
 Due to the high cost of this work, further changes may be necessary for the program to remain fiscally sound, and not further burden the City's Sewer fund.
-Details on the Residential Sanitary Sewer Wye Replacement Program are included in Appendix E2. - To date over 480 residents have participated in the program.
+Details on the Residential Sanitary Sewer Wye Replacement Program are included in Appendices E1 & E2. - To date over 490 residents have participated in the program.